vadimg/imsanity/README.md

 #### Or, you can use `imsanity`

 Simply place a `.imsanity` file in the project root.
-Then, `import imsanity` at the top of the file.
+Then, `import imsanity` at the top of any file.
 PYTHONPATH will now include the project root.

 ##### How does `test_email.py` import `email.py`?
 `from lib import email` works, and allows you to run `python test_email.py`

 ##### How does `reports.py` import `email.py`?
 `from lib import email` works, and allows you to run `./reports.py`

+##### How does it work?
+`imsanity` starts at the directory of the python file being executed (or if loaded interactively, the CWD), and goes up the directory tree until it finds a `.imsanity` file.
+It then adds the directory of the `.imsanity` file to the PYTHONPATH.

 ### Does python really not have a solution to this?